Broodierlake140/Nerf-car/Journal.md

      	7:35 Pm ATD
      	Decided to make a winch box by having a motor attached to a gear and wire unravelling enough wire to allow the spring to fully extend and allowing for easy repulling with a lock so that when the spring is released it fully extends instantly.

+ 	7:37 Pm ATD
+  	Trying to fix the formatting, again